- Add or remove a name

 - Visit your hub to view your current overpayment allowance and make your overpayment.

-- Apply using ‘how can I reduce my term’ form via the ‘Tools’ button of your hub within 5 days of making your payment.
-If you submit your form after 5 days, we’ll send you a secure message about what happens next.
+- Then using ‘Tools’ in your hub, complete the ‘How can I reduce my term’ form within five days of making your payment.
+If you submit your form after five days, we’ll send you a message about what happens next.

 If you have a repayment mortgage, you may be able to reduce your term without making an overpayment.
-Whilst this means your mortgage will end sooner, your monthly payments will increase so we’ll need to make sure it remains affordable.
+Whilst this means your mortgage will end sooner, your monthly payment will go up so we’ll need to make sure it stays affordable for you.